Bibb school board candidates tout community ties, classroom priorities

 “I think it’s time for new leadership,” he said.
 “You have people serving on the board that’s been there for 8-12 years, and instead of us going up and getting better in state rankings, we’re going down.”

-Fisher said he wants to cut central office staff and identify extraneous services being paid for by the district and reinvest the savings back into teachers and the classroom.
+Fisher said he wants to cut central office staff, identify extraneous services being paid for by the district, and reinvest the savings back into teachers and the classroom.

-He said he won’t raise taxes until finances are put in order.
+Fisher said he won’t raise taxes until finances are “in order.”

 Lisa Garrett-Boyd.
 Photo by Jason Vorhees / The Melody